ifwe/bruce/doc/detailed_config.md

 ### Config File

-Bruce's config file is an XML document that specifies settings for batching and compression.
+Bruce's config file is an XML document that specifies settings for batching, compression, and per-topic message rate limiting.
 It also specifies a list of initial brokers to try contacting for metadata when Bruce is starting.
 Below is an example config file.
-It is well commented, and should be self-explanatory once the reader is familiar with the information provided in the above-mentioned design section.
+It is well commented, and should be self- explanatory once the reader is familiar with the information provided in the above-mentioned design section.

 ```XML
 <?xml version="1.0" encoding="US-ASCII"?>